Cassidy Hutchinson, Trump White House aide, now in spotlight

 What’s already clear in limited disclosures of her private testimony is that Hutchinson saw and heard things of potentially vital interest to both the committee and the Justice Department.

 Hutchinson has described meetings with the White House counsel’s office in which participants discussed the legality of substituting electors for states that went for Biden, then the president-elect, with false “alternate electors” who would select Trump.
-The former president and his allies tried in vain to push then-Vice President Mike Pence, who was overseeing the certification of electors on Jan.
-6, to accept the false slates.
+The former president and his allies tried in vain to pressure then-Vice President Mike Pence, who was overseeing the certification of electors on Jan.
+6.

 There was no widespread election fraud.
 Trump lost more than 60 court cases attempting to prove wrongdoing, and even his own attorney general, William Barr, said his claims were meritless.